 Tiny New York: The Smallest Things in the Biggest CityGlobe Pequot #ad - Because in a giant city, sometimes the smallest things get overlooked.
 Tiny new york peeks into the city’s nooks and crannies to find the little things that tell the real New York story.
 But there has never been a book about the smallest things in the biggest city.
 Tiny isn’t a jack-of-all-trades.
 It hustles.

-Tiny New York: The Smallest Things in the Biggest City #ad - It’s the master of one.
+It’s the master of one.
 There are plenty of books about New York City.
 Tiny doesn’t wait for handouts.
 It’s tough.
 Tiny isn’t insignificant.
 Because in new York, Tiny isn’t cute.
 It’s precise.